tkennon/ticker/README.md

 # API Stability

-`v1.0.0` is yet tagged and onsidered stable.
+`v1.0.0` is yet tagged and considered stable.